Rising-Stars-by-Sunshine/Lareina/Future Research Direction/README.md

 ## Research Questions

-Our exploration is driven by the following research questions:
+The exploration is driven by the following research questions:

 1. How can we optimize decision-making policies to stabilize or benefit from sugar price fluctuations?
 2. What reinforcement learning strategies can be applied to model and navigate the complexities of the sugar market?